 - you may not have to sit through waiting periods later and you can claim on crucial treatment as needed; and

-Another reason to get covered early is that some insurers won’t cover your pet with an illness policy if they’re nine years or older*.
-That being said, you can typically take out accident cover no matter how old your pet is.
+- some insurers won’t cover your pet with an illness policy if they’re nine years or older.* However, you can typically take out accident cover no matter the age of your pet.

 N.B.
-Your cover is assessed every year at.
-As your pet gets older, they may become more expensive to insure.
-This would be reflected in your premium.
+Your cover is assessed every year.
+As your pet gets older, they may become more expensive to insure – this would be reflected in your premiums.

 * This age limit will vary, depending on your insurer.

 2. What to look for in pet insurance?
 Consider policy variables